 (Road to a Catholic Church on a Sunday, Nikon Df with Zeiss 25mm lens)

+If I feel the same reverence inside me as the people praying there, it tends to show in my body language.
+Subconsciously people around me also feel this and we have an emotional connect by being present in that one place of prayer.
 Once I have an emotional connect with the people praying there, I take permission from the head of the establishment if I can click photographs.
-The usual answer is an uneasy ‘yes’.
+The usual answer is a very uneasy ‘yes’.
 People are generally good and want to let photographers click photos but they are scared of the nuisance it may cause and the reaction from the general public present there.
+Sometimes they feel a sense of insecurity that the photos may be used in a wrong way.
 I proceed on to express my concern for their fears and alleviate those fears by talking to them.
+Nothing works better than a truthful hearty talk.

 On the technological front, I use small cameras and lenses.
 No flashes, no tripod and not even a monopod.
 I prefer to focus manually which further does away with the auto-focus sound.
-I do not carry heavy camera bags and try to be as stealth as possible.
+I do not carry heavy camera bags and try to be as stealthy as possible.
+Being stealthy doesn’t mean being sneaky.
+It just means that I appear to be a part of the place with just a small difference – with a camera!

 (Stained Glass Windows inside a Church)